Cai-Lab-at-University-of-Michigan/MiCV/README.md

 ### Pseudotime
 * Calculating a pseudotime trajectory based on a user-selectable starting cell
-* Calculating gene expression trends across pseudotime for all genes
+* Calculating gene expression trends across pseudotime for all genes using PyGAM (no R dependencies)

 ### Marker gene analysis
 * Detection of marker genes for arbitrary combinations of clusters